LiberTEM/LiberTEM-blobfinder/docs/source/usage.rst

       :class:`~libertem_blobfinder.common.patterns.RadialGradientBackgroundSubtraction`, and
       :class:`~libertem_blobfinder.common.patterns.UserTemplate`
     * :code:`search` parameter to define the search area around the expected position
-* Matcher: Instance of :class:`libertem.analysis.gridmatching.Matcher`.
+* Matcher: Instance of :class:`libertem_blobfinder.common.gridmatching.Matcher`.
     * :code:`tolerance` for position errors in the matching routine
 * Number of disks to find in the initial step